THE ECONOMY; Two page critical summary.

 Make sure society as a whole owns or controls at least the major productive capacities, such as the big steel works, railway networks, and banks.
 Many of these should be public property, run for the benefit of all, not run to maximise profits.
 This could set difficult problems of efficiency and government, but these should be tacked via very open and participatory local procedures (not state bureaucracies.)

 Monetary costs and benefits are a minor concern.
-Focusing on them alone enables many real and important costs to be ignored, such as noise and stress.
+Focusing on them alone enables many real and important costs to be ignored, such as noise, stress an environmental damage.
 In a sensible society questions of justice, morality, and social and ecological welfare would be the main considerations, and would override what is most dollar-profitable.
-Conventional economics is appallingly inefficient in meeting the needs of people, the environment or society.
+Conventional economies are appallingly inefficient in meeting the needs of people, the environment or society.

 The more business turnover, sales, production, exports, investment, consumption and growth of GDP the better.
 The more GDP, the more wealth is being created and the higher living standards are.